matteozamu/CampusNav/README.md

 - 👐 Hands-free operation where possible
 - 🗣️ Screen reader compatibility
-- 🧭 Minimal UI complexity for ease of navigation
+- 🧭 Minimal UI complexity for ease of use
+- 🎙️ Audio feedback and voice guidance
+- 🌗 High contrast visuals and accessible gestures

 ---